 Though maple syrup is a sugar, it is considered one of the healthier sweeteners on the market.
 It is all-natural, vegan, and more nutritious than refined sugar.
-Pure maple syrup has approximately 52 calories per tablespoon, while white sugar has about 49 calories.
+Pure maple syrup has 52 calories per tablespoon, while white sugar has 51.6 calories.
 In that sense (and in regard to carbs), the two are equal and maple syrup should not be seen as a low-sugar sweetener.
 However, because it's sweeter, you will not need to use as much maple syrup.

 Maple syrup has nutrients that sugar does not, including calcium, manganese, magnesium, and potassium.
 The Vermont Maple Sugar Makers note that its antioxidant value is very high, falling in between raw carrots and cabbage.